 About Sarvenaz Tash!

-Sarvenaz Tash was born in Tehran, Iran and grew up on Long Island, NY.
+Sarvenaz Tash was born in Tehran, more about Iran and grew up on Long Island, NY.
 She received her BFA in Film and Television from New York University’s Tisch School of the Arts.
 This means she got to spend most of college running around and making movies (it was a lot of fun).
 She has dabbled in all sorts of writing including screenwriting, copywriting, and professional tweeting.
 Sarvenaz currently lives in Brooklyn, NY.

 You Can Find Her: